anthfuller/F7-LAS/README.md

 - Early-stage **examples and patterns** for applying seven-layer security to agentic workflows

 F7-LAS is **not a runtime implementation** at this stage.
-It is a **conceptual and architectural framework** with active engineering expansion.
+It is a **conceptual and architectural model** with active engineering expansion.

 > **Maturity roadmap:**
 > F7-LAS is currently at Stage 0 – Conceptual.
 The core runtime components (agents, tools, orchestration, and controller logic) are not yet implemented in this repository.